 Job sharing can be defined as a work arrangement where two employees have been given two duties in a proper full time position that makes it a very effective way for proper business and to accommodate the unconventional employee schedules.

 An example can be used to explain this.
-A mom who is working will need to spend a little more time with her kids at home than at work.
-If the views of the company are still too valuable to lose, it would still be quite an attractive strategy of retention.
+A mom who works will need to spend a little more time with her kids at home than at work.
+If the views of the company still too valuable to lose, it will be quite an attractive strategy of retention.

 Advantages of Job Sharing: